UDC-GAC/MARTA/README.md

 python -m pip install <marta-wheel>
 ```

-This will install a module named `marta`, and two console scripts:
+This will install a module named `marta`, and two console scripts or CLI commands:
 `marta_profiler` and `marta_analyzer`. **NOTE**: to run these commands it is needed
 to specify in `PATH` variable the path where your Python version install
 applications, e.g. `export PATH=$PATH:$HOME/.local/bin` if your Python